Bryan Budd: Death

 On 20 August 2006, A Company, 3 PARA was located in the southern Afghanistan town of Sangin.
 Budd and his platoon were ordered to hold a small, isolated coalition outpost – dubbed a platoon house – to protect engineers blowing holes in a compound 500 metres away.
 The site was subject to almost daily Taliban onslaught for months.

 On the day, there were three sections on patrol, a total of 24 men, spread out in a head-high cornfield around the compound.
 Budd spotted four Taliban approaching, at a distance of 50 metres.
 With hand signals, Budd led his section in a flanking manoeuvre round to the cornfield's outskirts to try to cut them off, but they were spotted and the Taliban opened fire on the troops.
 A further group of Taliban opened up fire from a wall further back.
 The British soldiers took heavy fire, kneeling or lying down trying to take cover.
 One soldier received a bullet in the shoulder, and another was shot in the nose.

 Realising his section were taking heavy fire and were likely to be killed, Budd got up and rushed straight through the corn in the direction of the Taliban, now just 20 metres away.
 Budd opened up on them in fully automatic mode with his rifle, and contact was immediately lost, but the Taliban fire lessened and allowed the rest of his section to withdraw back to safety so the casualties could be treated.

 After withdrawal, Budd was declared missing in action and most of A Company was sent back to find him.
 Apache and Harrier air support was called in to beat the Taliban back.
 An hour later, Budd was found beside three dead Taliban.

 Corporal Andy Waddington's section of men pushed forward through the cornfield and discovered and extracted Budd, who was badly wounded and had no pulse.
 Budd was declared dead on arrival at the platoon house.

-Budd's Victoria Cross is displayed at the Parachute Regiment and Airborne Forces Museum at the Imperial War Museum Duxford, Cambridgeshire, in England.
+Budd's Victoria Cross is displayed at the Parachute Regiment and Airborne Forces Museum at the Imperial War Museum Duxford, Cambridgeshire, while his grave lies in Colchester Cemetery in Essex.